DivyashriRavichandran/advert-of-code-2025/Day-02-Gift-Shop/README.md

 ## 🎄 Day 2: Gift Shop

 You’re given several product ID ranges.
-An ID is invalid if it is made of a sequence of digits repeated twice (e.g., 11, 6464, 123123).
+An ID is invalid if it's made of a sequence of digits repeating twice (e.g., 11, 6464, 123123).

 ### Part 1